djlaserman/Codessa/README.md

 # Codessa - The goddess of code

-Codessa is a versatile VS Code extension that brings the power of various AI models directly into your development workflow.
+Codessa is a versatile VS Code extension that brings the power of various AI models and agentic coding superpowers directly into your development workflow.
 It supports multiple LLM providers including OpenAI, Ollama (local models), Google AI (Gemini), and Mistral AI.

 ## Features